A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction

 A comparison of the loss histories for the two cases is shown in Fig. \ref{fig:FIS0sub2}.
 Here an ADAM optimizer is used for the first 15,000 epochs, and L-BFGS is used thereafter.
-A million training points obeying a Hammersley distribution are used in the training.
-After periods of 50,000 epochs of L-BFGS training, an additional 100 training points are added at locations where the residual is maximal, leading to periodic spikes in the training loss.
+A million training points obeying a Hammersley sequence~\cite{guo2022analysis, wu2023comprehensive} are applied along with 262,144 test points sampled according to a uniform random distribution.
+After periods of 50,000 epochs of L-BFGS training, an additional 100 training points are added at locations where the residual is maximal~\cite{lu2021deepxde}, leading to periodic spikes in the training loss.
+We also note that since the training and test points obey different distributions, we do not expect the magnitude of the training and test losses to match.
+The addition of training points at locations of maximal residual will further push the training and test losses apart.
 It is evident that the loss for the case where an input transform is included is substantially reduced.
 Hence, the input transform provides a means of reducing the loss, and hence improving the accuracy of the solution, while exactly satisfying a known symmetry of the system.
 Furthermore, noting the symmetry of the solution is automatically satisfied, it is only necessary to solve for the solution in one half of the spatial domain.
-Hence for the remainder of this analysis we will limit the spatial domain to be between $x = \left(0, 1 \right)$ during training, where the solution for negative values of $x$ can be recovered by noting the symmetry $f \left( -x, -\xi, E, t\right) = f \left( x, \xi, E, t\right)$.
+Hence for the remainder of this analysis we will limit the spatial domain to positive values of $x$ during training, where the solution for negative values of $x$ can be recovered by noting the symmetry $f \left( -x, -\xi, E, t\right) = f \left( x, \xi, E, t\right)$.